 I would like to welcome you all to first grade.
 We are off to a great start and I am very excited about our new year together.
 This is my first grade handbook; hopefully it will provide you with a lot of helpful information as to how I manage our first grade class.
 My web page is now up and running.
-I will do my best to keep this updated with current assignments and newsletters.
+I will do my best to keep this updated with current assignments, newsletters and fun pictures!

 Arrival and Dismissal